Nooberieno/DnD-Homebrew/Gojo's Guide to Cursing/subclasses/Heavenly Restricted Fighter.md

 - **Heightened Senses**: You gain proficiency in the Perception and Stealth skills.
 If you are already proficient, you add double your proficiency bonus to Perception and Stealth checks.

+And the following detriments:

+- **Squib**: You cannot cast magic and your body naturally resists any form of spellcasting.
+If a spell specifies that a unwilling target can resist, you always qualify as an unwilling target, no matter the spell.

+- **Arcane Nitwit**: If you had proficiency in the Arcane skill you lose it and can gain proficiency in another Dex or Strength based skill of your choice that you did not have proficiency in.
+If you had proficiency in all Dex and Strength based skills, you gain nothing and just lose the Arcane proficiency.

+- **Murphy's Law**: You always have disadvantage when rolling an Arcane skill check and can never have a bonus higher than +3 in the Arcane Skill, if your stats would grant you higher bonuses, you may only add +3 to the roll

 #### Level 7: Unyielding Body